 This condition is required to ensure that the structural integrity of the flood defence is not compromised so that the development can remain safe for its lifetime and to reduce flood risk on site and elsewhere.
 This is in line with Paragraph 160 of the National Planning Policy Framework (NPPF) and Policy SI12.F of the Draft London Plan (2019).

-Pre-commencement condition.
+27. Pre-commencement condition.

-No development hereby permitted shall commence until a flood risk evacuation plan and fire escape plan has been submitted to, and approved in writing by, the Local Planning Authority.
-You must not start work on the site until we have approved details of the appropriate arrangements.
-You must only carry out the development according to the approved arrangements.
+No development shall take place until a flood risk evacuation plan and fire escape plan has been submitted to, and approved by Westminster City Council.
+The development shall be carried out in accordance with the details approved.

 Reason: This condition is required to ensure that the development has adequate evacuation arrangements and can ensure a safe means of access and egress in the event of flooding from all new buildings to an area wholly outside the floodplain.
 This is in line with Paragraph 160 of the National Planning Policy Framework (NPPF) and Policy SI12.F of the Draft London Plan (2019).